More about AWS database

 Amazon RDS is a managed service for relational databases, including Oracle, which was the first AWS Database offering.
 RDS is offered with AWS licensing or in a bring your own license (BYOL) model.
 Once you set up your Oracle database on RDS, you can use the AWS platform to monitor, configure, backup, secure, and scale your workloads.

-In this post, we’ll provide a breakdown of AWS RDS pricing for Oracle, including a quick guide for creating your first RDS Oracle instance.
+In this post, we’ll provide a breakdown of Oracle AWS RDS pricing, including a quick guide for creating your first RDS Oracle instance.
 We will also show how NetApp Cloud Volumes ONTAP can help achieve storage management, data protection and storage efficiency features for databases on AWS.

 In this article, you will learn: